tekumara/notes/zsh-functions.md

 `$fpath` contains `/usr/local/share/zsh/site-functions` by [default](https://unix.stackexchange.com/a/607827/2680).

-Zsh maintains `$FPATH` and `$fpath` as linked parameters.
-The uppercase version is a string separated by colons.
-The lowercase version is an array.
+`$FPATH` and `$fpath` are tied parameters, containing the same value in different formats (see [typeset -T](https://zsh.sourceforge.io/Doc/Release/Shell-Builtin-Commands.html)).
+The uppercase param is a string separated by colons.
+The lowercase param is an array.
 Its normally easier to work with the array.

 ## References